SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 For more information on using the Hystrix Dashboard on Cloud Foundry, see the [Spring Cloud Services](http://docs.pivotal.io/spring-cloud-services/1-3/common/) documentation.

-Once you have bound the service to the application, the Hystrix Dashboard settings will become available and be setup in `VCAP_SERVICES`.
+Once you have bound the service to your application, the Hystrix Dashboard settings will become available and be setup in `VCAP_SERVICES`.

-In order for the settings to be picked up and put in the configuration, you have to make use of the Cloud Foundry configuration provider.
+In order for the settings to be picked up and put in the configuration of your application, you have to make use of the Steeltoe Cloud Foundry configuration provider.

-To do that, simply add a `AddCloudFoundry()` method call to the `ConfigurationBuilder`.
+To do that, simply add a `AddCloudFoundry()` method call to the `ConfigurationBuilder` in your `Startup` class.
 Here is an example:

 ```